Fonemine/documentation/expressions.md

 ### 2. Primitive Values

+The following primitive values are used in both **Forms Formula and Expressions** as well as **CPQ Formula, Rules, Expressions, Functions and Variables**.

 The only supported primitive values are strings, numbers, and JSON key/value objects.
 Numbers will be represented internally as double precision numbers.
 Strings will be automatically converted to numbers when necessary and vice versa.
 There is no boolean type.
 A value is considered to be false if it is the empty string, zero or the string "0".
 Otherwise, it is considered to be true.

 A JSON key/value object is a string that follows the [JSON object format](https://www.json.org/).
 The JSON object must have a "key" and a "value" field.
 An example JSON key/value object is `{"key": 1, "value": "One"}`.
 The "key" field contains the actual or stored value while the "value" field contains the user-displayable string.
 JSON key/value objects are often used for picklist inputs.
 For example, a "user" picklist input may have its database ID stored in the "key" field and the user's name in the "value" field.